Not directly related to AD, but rather to CNS disorders in general.

 So as it stands at the moment, from what I can see, AD is a free-for-all.
 And the company who can bring a melanocortin peptide to the AD market first will be able to submit a patent application based on their findings from AD/a-msh trials if one doesn't currently exist.
 If Clinuvel came to terms with Luger, perhaps they intend to go for MS first and then tackle AD later.
 If they go for AD alone, the risk is elevated but the potential is immense.

 In the paper from the link posted in the previous post (Melanocyte Stimulating Hormone Prevents GABAergic Neuronal Loss and Improves Cognitive Function in Alzheimer’s Disease), the main benefits that resulted from this study were: restoring GABAergic function leading to increased cognition, and alleviating anxiety levels in the experimental mice.
 A key feature of this study IMO was there was no significant reduction in insoluble or soluble amyloid plaque proteins between the control group and the a-msh treated group.
 However, the improvement in cognition and anxiety levels suggests, according to the authors, "preservation of behaviour independent of amyloid plaque/proteins".
 That appears to be in direct contrast to Biogen's drug, which is known only to remove amyloid plaque clumps, which in itself is not indicative of improved cognition.
+Even Biogen's data concerning evidence of improved cognition is negligible.
 A-msh led to an improved neurological outcome for the mice regardless of levels of amyloid proteins.

 Concerning the reduction of amyloid protein levels, the experimental mice in the aforementioned study were engineered to express 3 copies of APP (amyloid precursor protein).
 In Daniella Giuliani's paper from 2014 (Melanocortins protect against progression of Alzheimer’s disease in triple-transgenic mice by targeting multiple pathophysiological pathways), the experimental mice in that study were engineered to express one copy of APP only.
 These mice were treated with a prophylactic treatment of a potent a-msh analog before the onset of amyloid pathology occurred, which led to reductions in amyloid deposits.
 Or in other words: